Fahari/passwordLocker/README.md

 When starting up the application, the user is met with the following shortcodes:

     1. cc - Creates a new credential
-    2. dc - Display credentials
+    2. dc - Displays credentials
     3. fc - Find a credential
     4. ex - Exit the application